Strategic Hiring under Algorithmic Monoculture: Introduction

-Specific to application of hiring, \citet{horton2017effects} shows that leveraging algorithmic recommendations of applicants to firms substantially increase the fill rate, demonstrating the value of algorithmic hiring. \citet{horton2024reducing} conduct a field experiment which showed that imposing a cap on the number of applications a job opening can receive can improve efficiency. \citet{coles2013preference} study a mechanism where applicants can send a signal of interest to firms, and this can improve applicant welfare. \citet{dwork2024equilibria} studies congestion and incoordination in a social network where individuals can refer others for job opportunities.
+Several empirical studies have evaluated various interventions to improve efficiency under congestion. \citet{gee2019more,besbes2023signaling,fradkin2023competition,filippas2024costly} empirically show that signaling the level of competition can improve efficiency.
+The benefit of this intervention is also established in our paper, and therefore our work is complementary to these empirical findings. \citet{manshadi2023redesigning} design a ranking algorithm to take congestion into account on an online platform to match volunteers to nonprofits.
+Specific to the hiring application, \citet{horton2017effects} shows that leveraging algorithmic recommendations of applicants to firms substantially increase the fill rate, demonstrating the value of algorithmic hiring. \citet{horton2024reducing} conduct a field experiment which showed that imposing a cap on the number of applications a job opening can receive can improve efficiency. \citet{coles2013preference} study a mechanism where applicants can send a signal of interest to firms, and this can improve applicant welfare. \citet{dwork2024equilibria} studies congestion and incoordination in a social network where individuals can refer others for job opportunities.